joshfrench/om-wiki-fork/Documentation.md

   ([owner korks v] ...))
 ```

-`owner` is the backing Om component. `korks` is a key or sequences of
+Sets component local state. `owner` is the backing Om
-keys. `v` is the value to set.
+component. `korks` is a key or sequences of keys. `v` is the value to
+set.
 Will trigger a Om re-render.

 ### get-render-state